saapai/enclave-mvp/docs/README.md

 - [ ] User permissions and roles
 - [ ] Mobile app
 - [ ] Analytics dashboard
-- [ ] Integration with chapter management systems
+- [ ] Integration with team management systems

 ---

-Built with ❤️ for Greek life communities
+Built with ❤️ for teams and organizations